spree/api.spreecommerce.com/content/v1/order/checkouts.md

 ## Payment to confirm

+To advance to the next state, `confirm`, the order will need to have a payment.

-After [creating a payment](/v1/order/payments/#a-new-payment) the order can be advanced to the `confirm` state by making this request:
+If the order already has a payment, you can advance it to the `confirm` state by making this request:

     PUT /api/checkouts/R335381310

+If the order doesn't have an assigned payment method, make the following request to setup a payment method and advance the order:

+    PUT /api/checkouts/R335381310?order[payments_attributes][][payment_method_id]=1

+For more information on payments, view the [payments documentation](/v1/orders/payments).

 ### Response